eiskalteschatten/BookJournal/README.md

 - [ ] Link books (relates to, is translation of, etc)
 - [ ] Check for duplicate books (based on title, author, ISBN)
 - [ ] Automatically select dark or light theme on macOS depending on if the system is in dark mode or not.
 The user's preferences override this setting.
+- [ ] Find new source for high-resolution book covers

 ### 1.0.0
 - [ ] Apple and Microsoft certificates